Return Fees can be applied when setting up the Return Policy.

 Note: This is used if you will not be issuing a pre-paid label on a policy rule.
 An example of this would be the ship with any carrier return method.

-Return Fees can be applied to policy rules that use either of these return methods:
+Return label fees can be applied to policy rules that use either of these return methods:

 - Ship with any carrier